Dr Laura Stewart

 - Over the past ten years, my initial work on the political culture of early modern Scotland – the subject of my first book (2003) – has widened to encompass processes of state formation.
 Throughout the seventeenth century, Scotland’s political autonomy was compromised by its subordinate status within a larger ‘multiple monarchy’, which came into being when James VI acceded to the English throne in 1603.
 While many current British histories emphasize the gradual integration of Scotland into a stable British polity, my work investigates the ways in which the resilience of the Scottish state complicated processes of British integration and generated volatility in the Anglo-Scottish relationship.
 See my numerous articles exploring these themes in 'Publications' below.

-- I am currently finishing my second book, Rethinking the Scottish Revolution: Covenanted Scotland, 1637-51 (Oxford University Press).
+- My second book, Rethinking the Scottish Revolution: Covenanted Scotland, 1637-51 will be published by Oxford University Press in January 2016.
 It aims to reconsider the Scottish rebellion against Charles I and Scotland’s involvement in the British civil wars (1637-51) in light of recent debates about state formation and the creation of publics.
 The book provides the first full analysis of the vital role of popular political engagement in the Scottish crisis, by examining interactions between crowds, texts, performances, and formal political processes.
 In contrast to England, however, where the outbreak of civil war (1642) and the collapse of the ecclesiastical order sustained spaces for debate, Scotland saw propertied and clerical elites retain their dominance over discourses of power.
 Although Covenanted government did not survive, the state it created profoundly affected Scottish society, and the nature of the Anglo-Scottish relationship, for the rest of the century.

-- Current work aims to consider the exercise and experience of political power, by examining ways in which subordinate social groups used and subverted political languages, practices, and performances to question what constituted a legitimate act and hold their social superiors to account.
-These themes will be explored at a forthcoming interdisciplinary conference supported by the Birkbeck Institute of the Humanities: Publics and Participation in Early Modern Britain, 3-4 July 2014.
+- I am also putting together a special forum, due for submission to the Journal of British Studies in 2016, that will examine political participation in early modern Britain.
+Articles by leading specialists in the history of political communication in a British context will consider the ways in which subordinate social groups used and subverted political languages, practices, and performances, to question what constituted a legitimate act and hold their social superiors to account.
+This collection originated in an interdisciplinary conference supported by the Birkbeck Institute of the Humanities: Publics and Participation in Early Modern Britain, 3-4 July 2014.

 - In collaboration with my colleague, Julian Swann, I organized a conference exploring state power in early modern Europe, which was held at Birkbeck in July 2010: Power and the State: Early Modern Perspectives.
 Funding was secured from the Leverhulme Trust, through the mediation of Dr Peter Campbell, Versailles-St-Quentin, and Prof. Jim Collins, Georgetown, USA, and from the Centre for Financial History at Newnham College, Cambridge, through Dr D’Maris Coffman.
 Further support was generously provided by the School of Social Sciences, History, and Philosophy and the Royal Historical Society.